MesoHops: Size-invariant scaling calculations of multi-excitation open quantum systems: Results and Discussion

 reaches its maximum value.
 While the transition to incoherent dynamics might suggest that the charge carriers become localized by interactions with the bath on timescales longer than $\tau_{\textrm{turn}}$, Fig. \ref{fig:mech_overview}d shows the majority of the charge carriers at $t=2\tau_{\textrm{turn}}$ are substantially delocalized in the HOPS ensemble, as characterized by an N-particle inverse participation ratio\bibnote{This definition of charge carrier delocalization reduces to the inverse participation ratio (IPR) in the 1-particle case.
 For two particles, it corresponds to the number of sites occupied by a single particle associated with a separable two-particle wave function where both particles have the same delocalization extents.}

 for both the fixed ($N_{part}=1$, top) and mobile ($N_{part}=2$, bottom) hole case.
 On the other hand, localization does occur on longer timescales, but is driven by relaxation into the interfacial charge transfer state ($\ket{ 0, 1 }$), rather than by dynamic localization through interaction with the thermal environments.
-After thermalization, Fig. \ref{fig:mech_overview}e shows population remains in the delocalized and separated states for the mobile-hole case (bottom), whereas in the fixed-hole case almost all population has relaxed to the low-energy, localized bound state at the interface (top), consistent with the eigenstate population dynamics (Fig. \ref{fig:mech_overview}f).
+After thermalization, Fig. \ref{fig:mech_overview}e shows population remains in the delocalized and separated states for the mobile-hole case (bottom), whereas in the fixed-hole case almost all population has relaxed to the low-energy charge transfer state localized at the interface (top), consistent with the eigenstate population dynamics (Fig. \ref{fig:mech_overview}f).
+Thus, we suggest the slow relaxation to the thermal equilibrium proceeds through incoherent transport between delocalized eigenstates.